-In February 2010, money was allocated for a complete renovation of the structure.
-By August 2010, the building was stripped to its steel frame and was rebuilt from the ground up.
+In February 2010, $4.7 million was allocated by the Housing and Urban Development Authority for a complete renovation of the structure.
+By August 2010, the building was stripped to its steel frame and then rebuilt from the ground up.

 * Photos provided by Marlene Curran and Clint Burton *

 for Brookline Terrace Apartments